-There are lots of opportunities to view wildlife in their natural, or not so natural habitats on Koh Chang.
-One example are the macaques monkeys.
+There are lots of opportunities to view wildlife in their natural, or not-so-natural habitats on Koh Chang.
+One example is the macaque monkeys.
 These jungle dwellers are becoming a common sight in the more developed areas of Koh Chang.

-Another example of local wildlife are the Sand Bubbler Crabs, which you’ll run into at low tide along any of the beaches.
+Another example of local wildlife is the Sand Bubbler Crabs, which you’ll run into at low tide along any of the beaches.